 The California Collaborative Advanced Technology Drayage Truck Demonstration began in 2016 and deployed 44 heavy-duty pre-commercial Class 8 zero- and near-zero emission trucks across the Ports of Stockton, Oakland, Los Angeles, Long Beach, and San Diego.
 The deployed fleet consisted of 37 battery electric trucks including 25 BYD trucks with 100-124-mile range, and 12 Peterbilt/Transpower trucks with 110-150 mile range.
 The project is currently in Phase 2, which will support deployments informed by lessons learned during the Phase 1 field demonstrations.
-Phase 2 vehicles are anticipated to have faster onboard charging and an energy storage redesign, among other improvements.46
+Phase 2 vehicles are anticipated to have faster onboard charging and an energy storage redesign, among other improvements.49

 The Volvo Low Impact Green Heavy Transports Solutions ("LIGHTS") Project began in March of 2019, and deployed 23 heavy-duty battery electric trucks to the Ports of Long Beach and Los Angeles for goods movements routes from Port to four freight handling facilities located in disadvantaged communities.
-The Volvo battery electric technology features multiple truck configurations with electric ranges of up to 250 miles, and charging technology that includes the nation's first publicly accessible fast charging truck stations, integration of onsite solar panels, and use of second-life batteries which offset total cost of ownership.47
+The Volvo battery electric technology features multiple truck configurations with electric ranges of up to 250 miles, and charging technology that includes the nation's first publicly accessible fast charging truck stations, integration of onsite solar panels, and use of second-life batteries which offset total cost of ownership.50

 The Sustainable Terminals Accelerating Regional Transformation ("START") Project began in January 2019 and features various zero- and near-zero emissions port technologies that are anticipated to reduce emissions by approximately 13,000 MT CO_2e , 26 tons NOx, and marginal amounts of ROG and diesel PM annually.
-Among these technologies are fleets of Peterbilt and Transpower battery electric Class 8 drayage trucks including five 500-hp trucks at the Port of Long Beach, and ten 400-hp trucks at the Port of Oakland.48 https://ww3.arb.ca.gov/msprog/lct/pdfs/drayagedemo.pdf?ga=2.35440545.1444818296.1599075411-2062905748.1586389966 Accessed September 2020.
+Among these technologies are fleets of Peterbilt and Transpower battery electric Class 8 drayage trucks including five 500-hp trucks at the Port of Long Beach, and ten 400-hp trucks at the Port of Oakland.51